KenYew/python-playground/README.md

     for windowEnd in range(len(string)):
         # 2: Set the right-most character using the windowEnd of the string
         rightChar = string[windowEnd]
-        # 3: If right-most character is already seen in dictionary, shrink the window from the beginning so that we have only one occurrence of rightChar
+        # 3: If we get a duplicate character going into the window, shrink the window to ensure we always have distinct characters in the window
         if rightChar in charIndexMap:
+            # 4: Set the windowStart pointer to point at the index of the last duplicated character (skipping any previous duplicate characters)
-            # 4: Re-evaluate windowStart pointer.
-In the current sliding window, we will not have any rightChar after its previous index and if windowStart is already ahead of the last index of rightChar, we keep windowStart
+            # or at the windowStart (if windowStart is already ahead of the index of the last duplicated character) whichever is the biggest
             windowStart = max(windowStart, charIndexMap[rightChar] + 1)
         # 5: Add rightChar:windowEnd (char:index) into the dictionary
         charIndexMap[rightChar] = windowEnd